 There are over 15,500 nursing homes in the United States, housing roughly 1.4 million elderly and disabled adults.
-Many of our loved ones, including our parents and grandparents, require full time care in these facilities.
-When we cannot provide the necessary care for these individuals ourselves, we entrust nurses, doctors, and administrators to treat our family with the same care and attention that we would provide.
+Many of our loved ones, including our parents and grandparents, require full-time care in these facilities.
+When we cannot provide the necessary care for these individuals ourselves, we entrust nurses, doctors, and administrators to treat our families with the same care and attention that we would provide.

 It is absolutely vital for families considering moving a loved one into an assisted living facility to conduct thorough research into the quality of potential homes.
 A well-organized nursing home should be adequately staffed with administrators, dieticians, nurses, and nursing assistants, among other professionals.
 Proper staffing ensures that residents receive adequate care in all aspects of living and do not fall victim to neglect.
 Unfortunately, many nursing homes are understaffed, or the employees are under-trained.

 Nursing home understaffing can occur for a number of reasons.
 For example, the cost of labor for nursing homes is high compared to other fields.
 Also, because many nursing homes are run purely on government funds, they may lack the resources to take on more employees.
 Due to understaffing, nursing home employees may need to work overtime.
 The lack of new employees coupled with the overwork of existing employees often creates a greater likelihood of neglect.

 Neglect can occur when a nursing home resident fails to receive the care necessary to ensure a healthy quality of life.
 Some of the most prevalent cases of abuse and neglect include isolation, improper medication maintenance, malnutrition, and a general lack of proper care.
 Common signs of these types of abuse or neglect include bruising, weight loss, an unclean environment, and illness.
 Oftentimes, residents are moved into nursing homes with preexisting medical conditions, which unfortunately become life-threatening due to neglect or abuse.